qaware/heimdall/README.md

 ## Technical details

-By default this library uses the PBKDF2 SHA-1 HMAC (`PBKDF2WithHmacSHA1`) with 20000 iterations and 192 Bit (24 Byte) of salt.
+By default this library uses the PBKDF2 SHA-1 HMAC (`PBKDF2WithHmacSHA1`) with 20000 iterations and 192 bit (24 byte) of salt.

 ## Maintainer